 ← Back to Collection

 Tags and navigation

-Uruguay 1939 Specimen Red Overprint 500 Pesos Printed Cancel Serie A Specimen No 29 Banco de la Republica Oriental del Uruguay State Issued Currency Interwar Monetary System Institutional Reference Note Pick 40as Museum Grade
+Uruguay 1939 Specimen Red Overprint 500 Pesos Printed Cancel Serie A Specimen No 29 Banco de la Republica Oriental del Uruguay State Issued Currency Interwar Monetary System Institutional Reference Note PMG 55 Pick 40as Museum Grade

+← Back to Collection